ristik-github/design-system-descriptions/Figma MCP documentation/dropdown.md

 - Chip removal should announce "removed [option name]"

 ### Focus Management
-- Focus ring must be clearly visible when dropdown is open
+- Focus ring must be clearly visible whenever dropdown trigger has keyboard focus (not only when open)
+- Focus ring appears when user tabs to the dropdown, providing clear visual indicator
-- Focus should move to first option when dropdown opens
+- When dropdown opens via keyboard (Space/Enter), focus automatically moves to first option
-- Focus should return to input when dropdown closes
+- Arrow Up/Down keys navigate between options (Tab key does not cycle through options)
+- When dropdown closes (Escape, Tab, or selection in single-select), focus returns to dropdown trigger
-- Removing chip should maintain focus on input
+- Removing chip via keyboard maintains focus on the chip container or input

 ### ARIA Attributes